BerrybeatSanz/KTE-MD-Docs/Writerside/topics/Nuclide.md

 : Once inserted into the nozzle and activated, gives him a 2 cycle High, and a 3 cycle Crash afterward.

 Rejack Stim
-: Only for other person's use, can be used to give stamina to a person who was previously incapacitated.
+: Can be used to give stamina to a person who was previously incapacitated.
 Does not work on dead people.
 Must be held for 2 consecutive cycles to bring them back, more can be done to increase potency.
 Usually only used when extraction is necessary.
+Can be performed once per person downed.
+: When used on himself, however, it increases his speed 3-fold and gives **Fast** for 5 cycles, but also immediately gives **Rapid Decay I**.
+Used immediately, only once per fight.

 </tab>
 <tab id="react" title="Reactives">